Students Not Showing Up at Career Networking Events?

 Students might not always understand that there is a difference between submitting a resume via the online job board and handing it to the hiring manager at a career fair.
 When students do come to career networking events, they’re looking for information they can’t find anywhere else.
 When students ask a question, they don’t want to hear “you can find that on our website.”

 Tip: Devote your digital marketing efforts to making sure students know how to find online resources on your website.
-Reserve your career networking events for building relationships between students and employer or alumni.
+Reserve your career networking events for building relationships between students and employers or alumni.

 I Made It to the Event, But I Didn’t Get to Connect With My Target